Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: -type molecular systems

 \tabcolsep{0.20cm} In Table \ref{KstbarD2st}, we present the obtained loosely bound state solutions for the $K^{*} \bar D_2^{*}$ system with a cutoff parameter $\Lambda$ varying between 0.8 and 2.0 GeV.
 For the $K^* \bar D_2^*$ system with $I(J^P)=0(1^-)$, the single-channel analysis yields a loosely bound state solution at $\Lambda=1.02\,{\rm GeV}$, with a binding energy of 0.66 MeV and a RMS radius of 4.34 fm.
 When the cutoff is increased to 1.16 GeV, the binding energy reaches 20.74 MeV, corresponding to a RMS radius of approximately 1.02 fm.
-We further examine the effects of $S$-$D$ wave mixing.
+We further examine the effects of the $S$-$D$ wave mixing.
 A loosely bound state is found at $\Lambda=0.98\,{\rm GeV}$, with the $S$-wave component dominating its composition.
 Specifically, for the binding energies below 20 MeV, the $S$-wave probability exceeds 98\%.
-These results support the $K^* \bar D_2^*$ system with $I(J^P)=0(1^-)$ as a charmed-strange molecular tetraquark candidate.
 For the $K^* \bar D_2^*$ system with $I(J^P)=0(2^-)$, a single-channel analysis indicates the formation of a loosely bound state at $\Lambda=1.56\,{\rm GeV}$, where the corresponding binding energy increases monotonically with the cutoff parameter.
 When the $D$-wave contribution is included, a loosely bound state emerges at a lower cutoff of $\Lambda=1.40\,{\rm GeV}$, while the $S$-wave remains the dominant component.
-These findings indicate that the $K^* \bar D_2^*$ system with $I(J^P)=0(2^-)$ also qualifies as a charmed-strange molecular tetraquark candidate.